aagamCodeCraft/sentiment_analysis_dashboard/README.md

 ## Data

 The dataset used for this project is the "Amazon Fine Food Reviews" dataset from Kaggle.
 You can find more details and download it from [here](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews).
+Place the `Reviews.csv` file inside a `data/` directory.

 ### Additional Resources for Data
 - [Kaggle Datasets](https://www.kaggle.com/datasets)